Swaraharkare/Pizza-Sales-Analysis-Power-BI-Dashboard/README.md

 ## 💡 Overview

-This project involves a comprehensive data analysis of a fictional pizza restaurant's sales data using SQL and Power BI.
+This project involves a comprehensive data analysis of a fictional pizza restaurant's sales data using **SQL Server** and Power BI.
 The goal is to extract meaningful insights into sales trends, customer behavior, and menu performance to help the business optimize its operations and improve sales.

 ## 🛠️ Project Components & Technologies

-*   💻 **SQL (MySQL/SQL Server):** Used for data cleaning, transformation, and analysis.
+*   💻 **SQL Server:** Used for data cleaning, transformation, and analysis.
 This included tasks like joining tables, handling missing values, and performing aggregated queries.
+You can find specific queries for KPIs like average order value and total orders in the `sql_queries/` directory (assuming you create this folder).
 *   📊 **Power BI:** Utilized to create an interactive and visually appealing dashboard for data visualization and presentation of key insights.

 ## Key Insights & Findings